esarandon/santa-lucia-cyklar/README.md

 ## Future Enhancements
 - **Filter by Category**: Enable filtering by bike category (e.g., mountain, road, electric).
 - **User Reviews and Ratings**: Allow users to leave feedback on each bike.
-- ****Detailed Bike Pages**: Add pages with more information for each bike.
+- **Detailed Bike Pages**: Add more information for each bike.
-- **Cart Functionality**: Implement a shopping cart for users to add bikes they’re interested in purchasing.
+- **Cart Functionality**: Implement a shopping cart for users to add bikes they want to purchase.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE](https://github.com/esarandon/santa-lucia-cyklar/blob/main/LICENSE) file for more information.